Dar Jamai Museum: History

 The palace was built in 1882 by Mokhtar ben Arbi el Jama'i, who, along with his brother, served as Grand Vizier under Sultan Moulay Hassan (ruled 1873–1894).
 His family also built the Jamai Palace in Fes.
 When Moulay Hassan died in 1894, his younger son Moulay Abdelaziz was installed on the throne with the help of Ba Ahmed, one of the Jama'i family's rivals.
-The family thus fell out of favour and saw much of their assests, including the palace, confiscated.
+The family thus fell out of favour and saw much of their assets, including the palace, confiscated.
 The palace was then given to the Glaoui family.

 In 1912, upon the advent of French colonial rule over Morocco, it was taken over by the French and turned first into a military hospital, then a military court, and finally, in 1920, into a "Museum of Indigenous Arts" (meaning local Moroccan art objects).
 In 1913 the municipal services commissioned the construction of a large wall fountain on the outside of the palace, facing Place el-Hedim.
 It is still present today.